Two-Person Bargaining when the Disagreement Point is Private Information: The linear case

-Throughout this paper, we restrict ourselves to bargaining between two players.
-It is easy to see that Theorem 1 continues to hold if there are more players, as long as types are independent.
-However, if beliefs are correlated, Theorem 1 no longer holds if there are more than two players.
-In Appendix 1 we construct a symmetric, three-player example in which an efficient and cardinal mechanism exists. \textbf{Remark 4: Epsilon-efficiency}
+Theorem 1 no longer holds if there are more than two players (unless $f$ is independent).
+In the Appendix we construct a symmetric, three-player example with correlated beliefs in which an efficient and type-dependent mechanism exists. \textbf{Remark 3: Epsilon-efficiency}